TRAFFIC: Weekend Jambalaya: Here Comes The Big One

 Do you remember that dime a-gallon gas tax that our General Assembly passed earlier this year?
 That’s your north split road funding, or the tax that will pay for Next Level Roads - the long term plan to rebuild Indiana’s highway and interstate infrastructure.
 Here’s the thing: the money is there, it’s going to be spent, and if it’s going to be spent, I’d prefer it to stay in central Indiana.
 Gary needs another lane for a faster commute to Chicago?
 Great let’s do it, but let’s get ours first.
 I’m selfish.
 If you're angry about the tax, vote out your state rep/senator.
 Given the last couple of years, you'll probably hit rather than miss.
 Just sayin'.

-Speaking of, there’s barely a general idea of how much this thing is going to cost.
-It could cost anything, from millions and millions to a fifty and a pack of Camel Filters.
+millions and millions to a fifty and a pack of Camel Filters.
 The north split rebuild could be paid with bitcoin and feature a drop zone for skydivers and a special safe lane for university sophomores.

 WHAT DO I THINK?